-- 185 Directed Study Meteorology (1) CSU RPT 2

-- 285 Directed Study Meteorology (2) CSU
+- 185 Directed Study Meteorology (1) CSU RPT 2 - 285 Directed Study Meteorology (2) CSU

-- 385 Directed Study Meteorology (3) CSU
+385 Directed Study - Meteorology (3) CSU

-Prerequisite: Geography 3 or Meteorology 3.
+Prerequisite: Geography 3 or Meteorology 3 with a grade of "C" or better.
 Allows students to pursue Directed Study in Meteorology on a contract basis under the direction of a supervising instructor.